Data-driven Estimation of Sinusoid Frequencies: Introduction

 Without loss of generality, let us assume that the true frequencies belong to the unit interval, i.e. $0 \leq f_j \leq 1$, $1 \leq j \leq m$.
 By the Sampling Theorem~\cite{kotel1933carrying,nyquist1928certain,shannon1949communication} the signal in~\eqref{eq:model} is completely determined by samples measured at a unit rate\footnote{If we consider frequencies supported on an interval of length $\ell$, then the sampling rate must equal $\ell$.}: \ldots, $S(-1)$, $S(0)$, $S(1)$, $S(2)$, \ldots Computing the discrete-time Fourier transform from such samples recovers the frequencies exactly (intuitively, the discretized sinusoids form an orthonormal basis, see e.g.~\cite{oppenheim1997signals}).
 However this requires an \emph{infinite} number of measurements, which is not an option in most practical situations.

 In practice, the frequencies must be estimated from a \emph{finite} number of measurements corrupted by noise.
 Here we study a popular measurement model, where the signal is sampled at a unit rate,

 and the noise $z_1$, \ldots, $z_N$ is additive.
 Limiting the number of samples is equivalent to multiplying the signal by a rectangular window of length $N$.
-In the frequency domain, this corresponds to a convolution with a kernel (called a discrete sinc or Dirichlet kernel) of width $1/N$ that blurs the frequency information, limiting its resolution as illustrated in Figure~\ref{fig:spectral_sr} (see Section~1 in the Supplementary Material for a more detailed explanation).
+In the frequency domain, this corresponds to a convolution with a kernel (called a discrete sinc or Dirichlet kernel) of width $1/N$ that blurs the frequency information, limiting its resolution as illustrated in Figure~\ref{fig:spectral_sr} (see Appendix~\ref{sec:resolution_loss} for a more detailed explanation).
 Because of this, the frequency-estimation problem is often known as \emph{spectral super-resolution} in the literature (in signal processing, the spectrum of a signal refers to its frequency representation).